 Meckel's diverticulitis is an extremely rare cause of acute abdomen during pregnancy.
 Depending on the clinical presentation it can be managed either by laparoscopy or laparotomy.
 We report the case of a 29-year-old pregnant female, presenting with abdominal pain and distension in early second trimester.

-Abdominal Ultrasound scan was inconclusive.
-Magnetic resonance imaging showed small bowel obstruction with a dilated ileal loop.
-An inflamed Meckel's diverticulum adherent to the fundus of the gravid uterus was identified during laparotomy.
-Excision of Meckel's Diverticulum was carried out with a stapling device.
+Abdominal ultrasound was inconclusive.
+Magnetic resonance imaging showed small bowel obstruction with a dilated ileal loop due to an inflamed Meckel's diverticulum adherent to the fundus of the gravid uterus was identified during laparotomy.
+Diverticular resection was carried out with a stapling device.